Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Introduction

-The maritime shipping industry is accelerating the search for economically and technically viable zero-emission alternatives to conventional fossil fuels.
-Electricity generated by renewable sources provides a zero-emission pathway through electrofuels or direct electrification.
-The latter concept refers to storing electrical energy onboard the vessel using battery energy storage.
+Direct electrification is emerging as the most economically and technically viable zero-emission pathway for short-sea liner shipping \citep{KPP22, KSG+25}.
+Direct electrification refers to storing electrical energy onboard the ship using battery energy storage.
 The well-to-wake efficiency of the direct electrification pathway is at least four times greater compared to the electrofuel pathway \citep{UBD+21}.
-The rapid decline in the cost of batteries further promotes the feasibility of the direct electrification pathway.
 However, the current commercially available lithium-ion cells exhibit at least two orders of magnitude lower volumetric energy density than liquid hydrocarbon fuels \citep{Pan24}.
-The added volume and weight of the battery, and the increased energy resupply duration at port, prohibit direct substitution of conventional vessels with battery-electric vessels in all except the shortest routes.
+The low energy density of batteries, coupled with increased charging time compared to liquid fuel bunkering, requires restructuring of most short-sea shipping services.

+Strategic planning a battery-electric liner shipping service presents a complex optimization problem due to the strong coupling of decisions concerning cargo routing, sailing schedules, onshore charger powers, ship sizing, and battery capacity.
+Accounting for all the details is beyond the capacity of human planners relying on elementary spreadsheet calculations.
+Therefore, advanced decision support tools building on mathematical optimization modeling can be of great use.
+The ro-ro, ro-pax, and container feeder segments constitute over 1,350 ships (over 5,000 GT) in total in the European Union waters alone \citep{Ep25}.
+Clearly, intelligent planning of electrifying these ships will produce large savings and accelerate emission reduction goals.

-This paper focuses on a particular battery-electric fleet deployment problem in the ro-ro, ro-pax, container feeder, and other short-sea liner shipping segments: the selection of appropriate vessel fleet composition (i.e., vessel design and quantity), service frequency, and sailing leg speeds for a predetermined route plan.
-Our starting point is a given set of ports, cargo demands between each pair, and a route plan consisting of sequences of sailing legs between ports.
-We deploy one or more battery-electric vessels to each route to operate on a cyclic schedule.
-The weekly capacity in each route depends on the capacity of vessels, their speeds in sailing legs, and the number of weekly round-trips.
-The problem is to minimize the fleet lifecycle cost, subject to a minimum transportation service level constraint.
-Following \citet{HLN+22}, we label this problem the \textit{zero emission vessel route planning problem} (ZEVRPP).
+This paper focuses on a particular strategic planning problem in the ro-ro, ro-pax, and container feeder liner shipping segments: determining a plan to purchase a fleet of battery-electric ships for a given operation.
+Our starting point is a group of predetermined shipping routes operated by a liner shipping company.
+The decision problem is to determine the size, type, and number of ships to purchase and deploy on each route.
+This fleet design decision is coupled with tactical decisions concerning the number of round-trip voyages each ship completes during the planning horizon.
+The objective is to minimize the total cost of fleet purchase and operation, subject to a minimum transportation service level constraint.
+We label this problem the \textit{electric ship fleet size and mix problem} (ESFSMP).